|

 Aug 2023: The lab has moved!
 We are now part of Iowa State University after making a cross-country move from Arizona State.

-Jan 2023: Jake Plantz, former MS student in the lab who is now a quant psych PhD student at McGill University, published with
+Jan 2023: Jake Plantz, former MS student in the lab who went on to complete a quant psych PhD at McGill University, published with Tess Neal and a team of co-authors his master's project in Criminal Justice and Behavior, titled "Assessing motivations for punishment: The Sentencing Goals Inventory."

 Dec 2022: Kristen McCowan & Emily Denne become the 1st graduates of our Law and Psychology PhD program.